DCAN-Labs/hbcd-docs/docs/measures/mri/qc.md

 </p>

 ## Raw MR Data QC
 Quality control (QC) procedures involve automated and manual methods to evaluate unprocessed or minimally processed MRI data for issues such as incorrect acquisition parameters, imaging artifacts, or corrupted files.
-The purpose of raw data QC is to identify and exclude data with significant artifacts, preventing their inclusion in the released raw BIDS data as well as subsequent image processing.
+The purpose of raw data QC is to identify and exclude data with significant artifacts, preventing their inclusion in the released raw BIDS data as well as subsequent image processing (see [Exclusion Criteria > Processing Pipeline Criteria](../../datacuration/exclusions.md#processing-pipeline-criteria) for details).

-All quality control metrics are available in the `scans.tsv` file, described [here](../../datacuration/rawbids.md/#participant-session-scan-level-data), provided per participant session.
-Processing pipelines query the `scans.tsv` file to determine which files to include/exclude for processing (e.g. query to exclude files based on thresholds for `QU_motion`, `acq_motion`, `brain_SNR`, etc.).
-The criteria used for each pipeline are listed under the 'Quality Control Selection Information' under [Tool Names](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names) on the HBCD Processing page.
-Please visit the [HBCD Processing](https://hbcd-cbrain-processing.readthedocs.io/latest/) webpage for full documentation on how each of  the following pipelines was used for HBCD processing.

 ### Automated QC
 After acquisition, data are sent to the HBCD Data Coordinating Center (HDCC), where automated QC is performed by first extracting information from DICOM headers to identify common issues and protocol deviations, such as missing files or incorrect patient orientation.
 Protocol compliance criteria include whether key imaging parameters, such as voxel size or repetition time, match the expected values for a given scanner.
 Out-of-compliance series are reviewed and sites are contacted if corrective action is required.
 For dMRI and fMRI series, the presence or absence of corresponding echo-planar imaging (EPI) sequences (often referred to as a “field map” or “B0 map”) used for distortion correction is checked.